 4.3 What you must pay.
 The Services cost the price we agree with you during the order process.
 Payment must be made at the time that we accept your order.
 We accept payment by credit or debit card.
 We do not accept payment by cash, postal order or cheque.

 4.4 We will pass on increases in VAT.
-If the rate of VAT changes between your order date and the date we supply the product, we adjust the rate of VAT that you pay, unless you have already paid in full before the change in the rate of VAT takes effect.
+If the rate of VAT changes between your order date and the date we supply the services, we adjust the rate of VAT that you pay, unless you have already paid in full before the change in the rate of VAT takes effect.

 4.5 If you are a business customer you have no set-off rights.
 If you are a business customer you must pay all amounts due to us under these terms in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).